Graeme Souness: Liverpool

 Kenny Dalglish, who had played alongside Souness at Liverpool, had resigned as Liverpool manager in February 1991, despite having won three league titles and two FA Cups in the previous five seasons, and with Liverpool still being in contention for both trophies when he resigned.
 Long-serving coach Ronnie Moran was put in temporary charge following Dalglish's sudden resignation, but he did not want the job permanently.
-Souness was appointed Liverpool manager, having signed a five-year contract, on 16 April, leaving Rangers with four games of their season remaining.
+Souness was appointed Liverpool manager, having signed a five-year contract, on 16 April 1991, leaving Rangers with four games of their season remaining.

 Souness took over at Anfield just before Liverpool surrendered their defence of the English league title to Arsenal.
 He made a major reorganisation of the squad in his first six months as manager, bringing in Dean Saunders for an English record of £2.9 million as well as defenders Mark Wright and Rob Jones and midfielder Mark Walters.
 He also gave a regular place in the team to 19-year-old midfielder Steve McManaman, whose debut had come under Dalglish in December 1990, and a debut to one of Dalglish's last signings, teenage midfielder Jamie Redknapp.
-And at the end of that campaign, he gave a professional contract to 17-year-old striker Robbie Fowler.
+At the end of that campaign, Souness gave a professional contract to 17-year-old striker Robbie Fowler.

-During the 1991–92 season, Liverpool rarely looked like serious title contenders, but it soon became a two-horse race between Manchester United and Leeds United.
-Leeds eventually took the title, while Liverpool came sixth.
+During the 1991–92 season, Liverpool rarely looked like serious title contenders, and it soon became a two-horse race between Leeds United and Manchester United.
+Leeds eventually won the title, while Liverpool came sixth.
 They returned to European competition that season after six years of isolation following the Heysel disaster of 1985, and reached the UEFA Cup quarter-finals, where they were eliminated by Genoa.
 By April 1992, they were only in contention for the FA Cup.